-municipality concept.
+distribution is higher than 0.25 - the threshold for high concentration - in only one country, i.e. Portugal.
+These measures of concentration could be affected by our definition of employers which relies on a firm-by-municipality concept.
 As mentioned above, in all countries except Germany, we can recompute the HHI distribution based on the classic firm concept which aggregates all establishments of the same firm, whatever the municipality they are located in.
-When doing so, labour market concentration does not increase substantially: it is still the case that in all countries less than 25% of the new hires are employed in a local labour market with an HHI higher than 0.15, and that the 90th percentile of the HHI distribution is below 0.25 everywhere except in Portugal.19
+When doing so, labour market concentration does not increase substantially: it is still the case that in all countries less than 25% of the new hires are employed in a local labour market with an HHI higher than 0.15, and that the 90th percentile of the HHI distribution is below 0.25 everywhere except in Portugal.22

-Dependent and control variables
+1.3 Dependent and control variables

 We have information on wages for Denmark, France, Germany and Portugal.
 Monthly wages are available for Denmark and Portugal, while annual wages are available for France and Germany.
 In Denmark and France, we have information on the number of days of employment with each employer and the number of hours worked.
 German data only report the number of days of employment and Portuguese data only have the number of hours worked.
-So, we construct monthly wages for Portugal, daily wages for Denmark, France and Germany, and hourly wages for Denmark, France and Portugal.
-To ensure that our results on monthly and daily wages are not affected by the incidence of short part-time employment, we restrict our sample to full-time workers.
+So, we construct monthly wages for Portugal, daily wages for Denmark, France and Germany, and hourly wages for Denmark, France and Portugal.23 To ensure that our results on monthly and daily wages are not affected by the incidence of short part-time employment, we restrict our sample to full-time workers.
 For the sake of comparability, we also do so when using hourly wages, although in this case we also run additional estimates on the whole population of full-and part-timers.
 Whatever our measure of wages (either monthly, daily or hourly) we trim the top and bottom 1% of the distribution.

 Information on the type of contract upon hiring (permanent vs temporary) is available in all countries except Denmark and Portugal.
 In Portugal, however, we observe the type of contract of workers employed in October of each year and we know the month in which they were hired.
 We therefore approximate the contract type at the time of hiring by the contract type observed in October of each year, for the subsample of employees hired in June, July and August of that year.
-These indeed have at least 1 month of tenure - see above - and have been hired sufficiently recently to have a high probability of being still employed on the type of contract on which they were hired.
-20 For France, Germany, Italy, Spain and Portugal, we then define a dummy variable equal to 1 if the individual is hired on a permanent contract and 0 if hired on a temporary contract.
-In Italy and Spain, the nature of the data also allows identifying conversions from temporary to permanent contracts.
+These indeed have at least 1 month of tenure - see above - and have been hired sufficiently recently to have a high probability of being still employed on the type of contract on which they were hired.24 For France, Germany, Italy, Spain and Portugal, we then define a dummy variable equal to 1 if the individual is hired on a permanent contract and 0 if hired on a temporary contract.25 In Italy and Spain, the nature of the data also allows to identify conversions from temporary to permanent contracts.
 We define a dummy variable for conversion that is equal to 1 if the individual was hired on a temporary contract at year t and started a permanent employment spell with the same employer by the end of the following calendar year, and 0 otherwise.

-19 In this case, the 75th (resp.
+$^{^{22}}$ In this case, the 75th (resp.
 90th) percentiles of the HHI distribution are 0.0718 (resp.
 0.1667) in Denmark, 0.0750 (resp.
 0.2088) in France, 0.0597 (resp.
 0.1822) in Italy, 0.1024 (resp.
 0.2802) in Portugal and 0.0795 (resp.
-0.2222) in Spain
+0.2222) in Spain.